 Women carry incense, flowers, offerings & fire when the flood waters come to Vaigai river.”Paripadal

 In those days, people celebrated Aadiperukku with fun & fervor in the river basins especially in the Cauvery, Vaigai & Thamiraparani rivers.
 According to the Sangam Tamil literature, even the kings visited the river banks along with their men, horses & elephants and indulged in punalattam (water sports).

 According to the Hindu Mythology rivers have been treated as sacred waters as it brings prosperity to the entire region.
 In those days swelling rivers during monsoon were viewed as if the river Goddess were pregnant.
 So women (particularly newly married) offer sweet & sour goodies, that are generally liked by the pregnant women, to the flooded rivers seeking the blessings of the Goddess.

 Chitrannam for Aadi Perukku:

 Nowadays, Aadi Perukku is celebrated as a festival that brings prosperity.
 So farmers sow their seeds and people venture into new businesses wishing prosperity.
-We prepare chithrannam (a variety of rice dishes of various flavors) on this day and have them for lunch after offering to Goddess by immersing into the river.
+We prepare chithrannam (a variety of rice dishes of various flavors) on this day and offer them to the Goddess by immersing them into the river.

 Here I have prepared the traditional chithrannam consisting of sweet Pongal, tamarind rice, coconut rice, mango rice & curd rice.
 I served them with suitable accompaniments like a stir-fried potato with peas, paruppu vadai, appalam, vadagam & lemon pickle.
-As a tradition we serve buttermilk, banana, paan (betel leaves & gulkand – a sweetened rose petals preserve) as a part of our festive meal.
+We also serve a glass of buttermilk, banana, paan (betel leaves stuffed with gulkand, a sweetened rose petals preserve) as a part of our festive meal.
 You may also check out my other chithrannam platter here: